 Ira Rubenstein of the Information Law Institute at New York University focuses his research on Internet privacy, electronic surveillance law, online identity, Internet security and software liability.

 Paul M. Schwartz of the UC Berkeley School of Law is an expert on international privacy norms and surveillance.

 Dan J. Solove, George Washington University Law School, is an internationally-known expert in privacy law.

-Peter Swire of the Moritz College of Law is an internationally recognized expert in the fields of privacy, computer security, and the law of cyberspace.
+Peter Swire of the Georgia Institute of Technology is an internationally recognized expert in the fields of privacy, computer security, and the law of cyberspace.

 Joseph Turow of the University of Pennsylvania Law School writes about consumer’s views of privacy and advertising.